IvannaMo/pavuk-java/README.md

 ## Javadoc

-- For a more detailed insight into classes and methods you can see: <insert_javadoc_link_here>
+- For a more detailed insight into classes and methods you can see: https://ivannamo.github.io/pavuk-java/